Epistle of James: Pseudonymous authorship

-Dating
+Dating and surviving manuscripts

+The original manuscript of the Epistle of James is lost.
+The earliest extant manuscripts of James date to the mid-to-late 3rd century.

-According to Josephus (Jewish Antiquities 20.197–203), James the brother of Jesus was killed in 62 CE, during the high priesthood of Ananus.
-Those who hold to traditional authorship date the epistle to sometime before 62 CE, in the forties or fifties, making it one of the earliest writings of the New Testament.
+According to Josephus, James the brother of Jesus was killed in 62 CE, during the high priesthood of Ananus, although Clement of Alexandria and Hegesippus provide a different account of James' death, c.
+69 CE.

 Those who maintain that the epistle is pseudonymous generally date the epistle later, from the late first to mid-second century.
 This is based on a number of considerations, including the epistle's potential dependence on 1 Peter, potential response to Paul's writings or Paul's later followers, late attestation in the historical record, and the 3rd and 4th century disputes concerning the epistle's authorship.

-The earliest extant manuscripts of James usually date to the mid-to-late 3rd century.

 The historiographic debate currently seems to be leaning to the side of those in favor of early dating, although not through irrefutable evidence but through indications and probabilities.

+Some of the oldest surviving manuscripts that contain some or all of this letter include: